-This report, which is a snapshot in time, covers the period of FY 2021 (07/01/20-06/30/21).
-Foremost, it indicates the 2016 MBCOC's finding on whether 2016 Measure B funds during the period were spent consistent with the intent of the ballot.
+This report, which is a snapshot in time, covers the period of Fiscal Year (FY) 2022 (07/01/21-06/30/22).
+Foremost, this report presents the 2016 MBCOC finding that 2016 Measure B funds spent during FY 2022 were in accordance with the intent of the measure.
 It also summarizes significant 2016 Measure B accomplishments during the period.
-Additionally, the report includes for the period VTA's 2016 Measure B Program Annual Report (Section B) and the independent auditor's report commissioned by the 2016 MBCOC (Section C).
+Additionally, the report includes the independent auditor's report commissioned by the 2016 MBCOC (Section C).